DGKSK8LIFE/dotfiles/README.md

 # dotfiles

-All my linux ricing dotfiles; enjoy!
+The files that power my rice; enjoy!

 ## Rice Images